Serbian mafia: Other

-Gang leaders and noted members
+Notable Serbian gang leaders and members

 The reign of Slobodan Milošević represented the height of power of Serbian organized crime, when mafiosi and government officials were intertwined.
 The role of several Belgrade gangsters was described in the documentary film, Vidimo se u čitulji (See You in the Obituary).

 Activity outside Serbia

 The Pink Panthers international jewel thief network is responsible for some of the most audacious thefts in criminal history.
 They are responsible for what have been termed some of the most glamorous heists ever, with their crimes being thought of as "artistry" even by criminologists.
 They have targeted several countries and continents, and include Japan's most successful robbery ever among their thefts.